 Director of Operations

 William (Bill) Veliz, member of the Skokomish Indian Tribe and Director of Operations, has had a long career working for the Puyallup Tribe of Indians.
 After he graduated from Central Washington University in 1989 with a Bachelor's Degree in Community Health Education, he was hired by the Puyallup Tribe of Indians as the Children's Court Counselor.
 He was promoted to the Director of the Children's Service Department where he oversaw the Child Protective Service Investigations and the Foster Care program.
 In 1995, he was promoted again to the Executive Director of Tribal Services.
 He helped develop social services programs and oversaw many of the Puyallup Tribe's social service departments until 2012.
 In 2015, he applied to be the Chief Leschi Grants Manager.
-Shortly after, his position changed and was placed into the Director of Operations.
+Shortly after, his position changed, and was placed as the Director of Operations.

 - Ron Manson, Operations Executive Assistant

 Don Brummett, Director of Instructional Technology, has a Bachelor's Degree in Elementary Education and a Master's in Educational Leadership and Principal Certification from Washington State University.
 He is a diehard Coug and likes the smell of Play Doh.
 He loves spending time with his wife Kathy, son Holden, and his many dogs.

 Melanie Helle, Director of Special Services, joined the Chief Leschi Leadership team in 2020.
 She received her Bachelor's Degree in K-8 Elementary Education with a minor in K-12 Special Education from Pacific Lutheran University, received her Master's Degree in Teaching from the Grand Canyon University, and received her Administrative Credential from Pacific Lutheran University.
 In her spare time, she likes to go on long walks with her dog.

 - Tamara Romo, Executive Assistant to Special Services